YU000jp/logseq-plugin-daily-notice/readme.md

 # Logseq Plugin: *Weekday Notice*

 - A plugin that displays user messages by day of the week, with the added functionality of reminding about overdue tasks.
+When the Journal template is loaded, they are displayed.

 - Development stage 👷🚧